EEC Logo

 • Developing basics of local sustainable energy policies

-• Organising an energy team or unit within the local administration
+• Organizing an energy team or unit within the local administration

 • Setting up an energy monitoring system and database